SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 The script uses the `--content-base` flag to tell webpack we want to serve our `/dist` folder.
-We're also explicitly using port 3000 to provide a more familiar rails dev experience.
+We're also explicitly using port 3000 to provide a more familiar Rails experience.

-Finally, lets add a resolve flag to webpack to make development life a little bit more enjoyable... here is the final config with comments explaining:
+Finally, lets add a resolve flag to webpack to make importing files a little easier.
+Here is the final config with comments, read through them:

 ```javascript
 var webpack = require('webpack');